najeebjebreel/KeyNet/README.md

-# KeyNet
+# Watermarking Deep Learning Models

-This repository provides a PyTorch implementation of the paper KeyNet: An Asymmetric Key-Style Framework forWatermarking Deep Learning Models.
+This repository provides a PyTorch implementation of the paper KeyNet: An Asymmetric Key-Style Framework for Watermarking Deep Learning Models.
 This repository provides scripts for watermarking neural networks by fine tuning a pre-trained model or by embedding the watermark from scratch.

 ## Paper